marcos-sugastti/marcos-sugastti.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in Agricultural and Resource Economics at UC Davis.
 My fields of interest are development and public economics.
-I am particularly interested in questions about social protection,  psychological well-being, risk and insurance, and climate resilience in developing countries.
+I am currently studying questions on social protection, psychological well-being, risk and insurance, and climate resilience in developing countries.
 I am actively conducting fieldwork in my home country of Paraguay.

 You can find my CV [here](https://www.dropbox.com/scl/fi/bhgfntbd7ywmhevn2y67f/Sugastti_CV_0624.pdf?rlkey=myhbgqwyeacrdjchhorimlm4g&st=o0jtjxlw&dl=0).